Lifestyle Internet Plans Launch

 My role

-I was the content lead for customer communications and Help Center across the full LIPs launch — the only writer focused on customer-facing content end to end.
-During a period of leadership transition mid-project, I stepped into expanded ownership and partnered directly with the Director of Brand to keep the project moving, maintaining alignment across Product, Brand, Customer Communications, Digital, and Acquisition.
+During a period of leadership transition mid-project, I stepped into expanded ownership and partnered directly with the Director of Brand to keep the work moving, maintaining alignment across Product, Brand, Customer Communications, Digital, and Acquisition.

-Early drafts of the content led with product specs — plan names, speeds, technical details.
-Customers needed to understand not just what the plans were, but which one was right for them.
-I pushed back on that framing and rewrote the content to lead with benefit and lifestyle fit instead.
+Early drafts of the content led with product specs — plan names, speeds, and technical details.
+But this approach made it difficult for customers to understand which plan was right for them.

 The outcome